 Greasy ointments plus your oily skin is a recipe for a pore-clogging disaster.
 "Stay away from greasy ointments and instead stick to light creams and lotions," advises Zeichner.
 "Also make sure to look for the term 'noncomedogenic' on the bottle.
 This means that the products have been shown not to block your pores and cause breakouts."

 "Alcohol-based products like toners may help remove excess oil from the skin but oftentimes goes too far to strip the skin, leading to irritation," Zeichner explains.
-When you overly dry out the skin, it disrupts your skin barrier and causes inflammation. #Problematic.
+When you overly dry out the skin, it can disrupt your skin barrier and cause inflammation.